-Over the 3 year period (2013-2015), 304 cases were referred for an acute CM assessment, of which 25 (8%) were phone consultations.
+Over the 3-year period (2013-2015), 304 cases were referred for an acute CM assessment, of which 25 (8%) were phone consultations.
 There were 279 cases seen for an acute assessment, 204 cases (73%) were seen for suspected SA and 75 cases (27%) were for suspected PAN assessments.
 Of the 279 cases, 15 cases (5%) seen were siblings of an index child and one child was seen for neglect.
-A detailed description of the demographics, referral and assessment findings of the children have been presented before.
-He did and age of presentation for all types of assessments was 7 years (Interquartile Range (IR) of 3-13 years); median age of children presenting for all SA assessments was 10 years (IR 4 - 14 years), for PAN was 3.5 years (Mann-Whitney U Test Z score = 6.84, p<0.0001).
-The majority of the children seen for CM assessment were identified as Anglo -Australian (n=77, 27%), with high numbers of Aboriginal (n=39, 14%) and Pacific Islander (n=35, 13%) children.
-Ethnicity was not documented in 37% percent of sole SA assessments.
+A detailed description of the demographics, referral and assessment findings of the children has been presented before.
+26 27 Median age of presentation for all types of assessments was 7 years (IQR of 3-13 years); median age of children presenting for all SA assessments was 10 years (IOR 4-14 years), for PAN was 3.5 years (Mann-Whitney U test Z score=6.84, P<0.0001).
+The majority of the children seen for CM assessment were identified as Anglo-Australian (n=77, 27%), with high numbers of Aboriginal (n=39, 14%) and Pacific Islander (n=35, 13%) children.
+Ethnicity was not documented in 37% of sole SA assessments.
 Police and/or child protection agencies made 82% of the referrals for acute assessments.
 A third of the SA assessments were joint (CP/SA) assessments.
 A third of all assessments were for forensic purposes.

 Other health concerns were identified in 151 (54%) of the 279 children examined; learning difficulties were identified in 28 children (19%); 21 children (14%) had behavioural problems.
-Health concerns identified included growth and nutrition problems, dental caries, incomplete immunisation, pneumonia, hearing problems, visual problems, skin infections, and current gastroenteritis.
-Physical health, learning difficulties and mental health concerns (3+ concerns) co-existed in 25 children (17%).
-For SA assessments, joint assessments (86%)

-identified more health concerns or were more likely to identify health concerns, than those performed by sole SA doctors (26%), ( $\chi$ 2 = 72.33, p<0.001).
+Health concerns identified included growth and nutrition problems, dental caries, incomplete immunisation, pneumonia, hearing problems, visual problems, skin infections and current gastroenteritis.
+Physical health, learning difficulties and mental health concerns (3+ concerns) coexisted in 25 children (17%).
+For SA assessments, joint assessments (86%) identified more health concerns or were more likely to identify health concerns than those performed by sole SA doctors (26%) (χ^2 =72.33, P<0.001).

-Table 1 shows the medical follow up of unmet health concerns; the majority (94%) of children with medical concerns were referred for medical follow up with 70% of them being seen.
-All seven children with unknown follow up were placed in out-of-home-care (OOHC).
-Eight (22%) of the 37 children that were not brought to follow up were placed in OOHC and 21 (57%) of them went home with their family but with ongoing statutory child protection agency involvement.
+Table 1 shows the medical follow-up of unmet health concerns; the majority (94%) of children with medical concerns were referred for medical follow-up with 70% of them being seen.
+All seven children with unknown follow-up were placed in out-of-home-care (OOHC).
+Also, 8 (22%) of the 37 children that were not brought to follow-up were placed in OOHC, and 21 (57%) of them went home with their family but with ongoing statutory child protection agency involvement.

 Table 2 reports on various aspects of the clinical assessments judged against the predetermined criteria.
-Standards that were achieved for most assessments were that they were multi-disciplinary, used protocol and had reports generated.
+Standards that were achieved for most assessments were that they were multidisciplinary, used protocol and had reports generated.
 SA reports that were not generated were due to child refusing medical examination and/or the case determined to be not consistent with abuse.
 All reports that were generated were countersigned by the senior consultant and placed into the medical records for that child.
-Both medical and psychosocial follow up was less successful.
-Overall, 195/279 (70%) children were offered a follow up medical appointment, and of those, 120 (62%) attended.
+Both medical and psychosocial follow-up was less successful.
+Overall, 195/279 (70%) children were offered a follow-up medical appointment, and of those, 120 (62%) attended.
 Following the solo SA assessments, 82/134 (61%) were offered and 45/82 (55%) attended; of the joint SA assessments, 55/70 (79%) were offered and 35/55 (64%) attended; of PAN assessments, 58/75 (77%) were offered and 40/58 (69%) attended.
-Of the 53 children not offered a follow up medical assessment after their CM assessment, 30 (57%) had examinations that were not concerning or consistent with abuse and had no other unmet health needs identified.
-Two (11%) of the 53 children not offered medical follow up did have unmet health needs identified.
-Overall 156 (56%) of children seen acutely were offered psychological follow up, of those 101 (65%) attended.
-Following the solo SA assessments, 111/134 (82%) were offered psychological follow up and 73 (66%) attended; following joint SA assessments 38/70 (54%) were offered psychological follow up and 24 (63%) attended.
-By contrast, 7 of the 75 (9%) presenting for PAN assessments were offered psychosocial follow-up, there was a statistical difference compared to SA assessments ( $\chi^2 = 90.3$ , p<0.001).
+Of the 53 children not offered a follow-up medical assessment after their CM assessment, 30 (57%) had examinations that were not concerning or consistent with abuse and had no other unmet health needs identified.
+Two (11%)